From Alpine Exit to Haas Lifeline: Jack Doohan’s F1 Comeback Story

 — lisha 🏎 (@x_lishaf1) February 3, 2026

 Haas team principal Ayao Komatsu also welcomed Doohan, praising his racing background and previous experience as a reserve driver.
-Komatsu said staying prepared while waiting for an opportunity is challenging, especially for a young driver eager to return to racing, and added that the team looks forward to Doohan’s contributions.
-Looking ahead, the Formula 1 driver market is expected to be very competitive.
-Many drivers are on short-term contracts, and several seats could open up over the next two years.
-While competition will be tough, Doohan’s role at Haas puts him back in contention for a future race seat—something that seemed uncertain not long ago.
+Komatsu noted that staying prepared while waiting for an opportunity is particularly challenging for young drivers eager to return to racing, and added that the team looks forward to Doohan’s contributions.

 Also Read : WATCH Video: Pakistan Cricket Team Lands in Colombo For T20 World Cup 2026 Amid Boycott Controversy